Zsuzsa Kakuk

-Zsuzsa Kakuk (born August 13, 1925) is a Hungarian linguist and Turkologist.
+Zsuzsa Kakuk (13 August 1925 – 18 April 2025) was a Hungarian linguist and Turkologist.

 Biography

 Early life

-Kakuk was born in Nagytálya, Hungary on August 13, 1925.
+Kakuk was born in Nagytálya, Hungary on 13 August 1925.
 At age eight, her family moved to Eger, then later relocated to Szatmárnémeti.

 Academic career

 Kakuk studied at the University of Debrecen from 1944 to 1949 and graduated with degrees in Hungarian and Latin.
 She went on to pursue a PhD in 1951 at Faculty of Humanities of the Eötvös Loránd University where she studied under Gyula Németh.
 She graduated in 1955.
 Kakuk worked at Eötvös Loránd University from 1955 until her retirement in 1995.
 During this period she was also engaged in work at the Institute of Linguistics at the Hungarian Academy of Sciences.

 Kakuk's interest in Turkology began with an interest in Ottoman Turkish loanwords in Hungarian.
 Later work involved visiting Turkish-speaking communities throughout the Balkans to examine their dialects.
 Other work included compiling an anthology of early and medieval Turkic texts and studying the folklore of various Turkic-speaking groups, including the Kazan Tatars and Crimean Tatars.
 During a visit to China in 1960, Kakuk was able to gather materials on the Salar language and provided some of the earliest descriptions of the language in Western academic literature.